US Cash Products-Gasoline weakens in Midwest, Northeast

 3.00 cents per gallon on burgeoning supply.

-said, noting that the higher 11.5 Reid vapor pressure of the M3
+noting that the higher 11.5 Reid vapor pressure of the M3 grade

 Last week marked the last cycle of 2011 to trade the higher